Beach-Walk/ffmpeg-stream-easy/README.md

 # FFmpeg Stream Easy
-Start streaming media files via UDP using ffmpeg.
-Script is specifically made for low power machines that cannot do live transcoding.
+Start streaming media files over IP via UDP using ffmpeg.
+Script is specifically made to make it easier to pretranscode video files for low power machines that cannot do live transcoding.
 Playback tested on VLC

 ## Limitations
 - Exiting via CLI is troublesome